• Skip to main content

 Your income is greater than your spending (and hopefully savings is included in that number too).

-One of the fastest ways to start living within your means is with a spending freeze.
+One of the fastest ways to start living within your means is with a no spend challenge.

 Plus it will help you uncover your life’s visions and what truly matters to you.